grutt/udacity-c2-basic-server/README.md

 The main code for this demo is located in the ./src/server.ts file.
 This includes

 ### src/cars.ts
 This is a javascript object containing a list of cars.
-This will be useful for providing data for simple endpoints.
+This will be useful for providing data for our simple endpoints.